ddesai76/windblade/README.md

 ## Rotor Configuration

 Rotor geometry is defined in `subsystems/propulsion/rotor_config.csv`.
-Default configuration is a mixed fleet — two turbine-electric rotors (R1/R2) and four electric rotors (R3–R6):
+Default configuration is an all-electric rotor fleet, however mixed fleets are supported as in the below example with two turbine-electric rotors (R1/R2) and four electric rotors (R3–R6):

 **Turbine-electric (R1/R2):**